ml6team/aws-promote-code/README.md

 By employing this account structure, we can ensure proper segregation of responsibilities and enable efficient promotion of artifacts from the operations account to the desired environments, following the established code promotion approach.

+# Setup
+If you want to use this project template as your starting point, you need to perform the following steps:
-# 2. Authentication setup
+# 1. Authentication setup
+## 1.1 Config file
-The four different accounts need to be setup manually.
+As mentioned we have four different AWS accounts in this project, which need to be setup manually.
 All other resources while be managed with [Terraform](#3-terraform).

-Once the accounts have been created, it is necessary to configure an AWS config file with the appropriate credentials.
+Once these accounts have been created, it is necessary to configure an AWS config-file with the appropriate credentials.
 This configuration is crucial for local development and testing across the different accounts.
-To distinguish between the accounts, profiles are utilized.
+To distinguish between the accounts, *profiles* are utilized.
 The configuration file, located at ~/.aws/config, is structured as follows:

 ```
 [default]